benmvp/benmvp.com/content/posts/learning-es6-12-tricks-for-es6-fun/index.md

 ## Wrapping up

 That's it!
 There are many more clever ways in which we can leverage this newfound functionality with ES6.
 These were the dozen that jumped out to me most.
 If you have any additional "tricks" that you use, tweet me at [@benmvp](https://twitter.com/benmvp)!

-Thanks for reading!
+Keep learning my friends. 🤓